 Hill-Stead Museum, the 1901 Colonial Revival-style house designed by pioneering female architect Theodate Pope Riddle, is home to a magnificent collection of Impressionist masterpieces by Monet, Degas, Manet, Whistler and Cassatt; captivating Japanese woodblock prints; and superb decorative arts—all in an intimate family setting.

-The Museum Shop is open Tuesday through Sunday, 10 am – 4 pm.
+- Hill-Stead’s new Museum Shop is now open during museum hours, Wednesday through Sunday from 10 am to 4 pm.

 - Hill-Stead’s grounds are open to the public daily from 7:30 am to 5:30 pm.
 For groups of eight or more please contact Karen Hudkins to make an advance reservation.
 Dogs are welcome at Hill-Stead.
 Please note: They must wear a leash and stay under their owner’s control at all times.

 - Please review our reopening plan

 - To keep our Museum accessible to all, Hill-Stead Museum offers AAA, Blue Star Museums, Museums for All, and Connecticut Art Trail Benefits.

 - Museum members are always free Not a member?
 Join now.

 - Hill-Stead welcomes groups of 10 or more with advance reservation.
 For more information, see Group Tours.

 About Hill-Stead Museum